 , we’ve reached a 95.8 percent capture rate for both our wind and solar energy sources.

 Since 2011, Constellation has helped more than 315 schools install more than 100 megawatts of solar generation in Arizona and California.
 These solar power systems demonstrate a commitment to the environment by reducing pollution and greenhouse gas emissions, conserving natural resources and fixing long-term energy costs for the schools.
 These projects have reduced CO2 emissions by 1.4 billion pounds, the equivalent emissions of nearly 75 million gallons of gasoline consumed or more than 1.5 million barrels of oil consumed. *

 Although wind and solar energy are making incredible strides toward a cleaner future, nuclear energy remains by far the largest source of zero-carbon energy in the US.
-The nation’s 99 nuclear reactors generate almost 60 percent of its low-carbon energy.
-Exelon Generation is proud to operate 23 of those reactors, which generate about 20 percent of the nation’s nuclear power.
+The nation’s 99 nuclear reactors generate almost 60 percent of its clean energy.
+Exelon Generation is proud to operate 23 of those reactors, which generate about 20 percent of the nation’s nuclear energy.

 Beyond low-carbon and carbon-free energy sources, we’re always looking for other innovative ways to reduce emissions, such as carbon capture.
 Through new technology,

 which Exelon is proud to invest in

 , carbon emitted by natural gas-fueled energy production will be captured before it is released into the air.